- The critical incident technique can be used as the basis of a questionnaire or interview

 For example, “We recently sent you information on the use of honey for preventing infection post-surgery.
 May I ask how you have used this information?”

 The information could be provided in a descriptive manner.
-Alternatively you could use specific outcome measures, for example:
+You could also use specific outcome measures, like this example: